kionell/osu-parsers/README.md

     // Do something after .osr encoding...
   });

-// Encode IScore object to a buffer. encoder.encodeToBuffer(score)
+// Also you can encode IScore object to a buffer. encoder.encodeToBuffer(score)
   .then((buffer) => {
     // Do something with .osr file buffer...